bramstein/xsltjson/README.md

 ## XSLT 2.0?

 Don't have an XSLT 2.0 processor?
-Check out [Alan Lewis](http://alanlewis.typepad.com/)'s excellent [XML 2 JSON project](xml-2-json.xsl), [Micheal Matthew's Rayfish project](http://onperl.org/blog/onperl/page/rayfish), [xml2json](http://code.google.com/p/xml2json-xslt/), or a modified [xml2json version by Martynas Jusevičius](http://www.xml.lt/Blog/2009/01/21/XML+to+JSON).
+Check out [Micheal Matthew's Rayfish project](http://onperl.org/blog/onperl/page/rayfish), [xml2json](http://code.google.com/p/xml2json-xslt/), or a modified [xml2json version by Martynas Jusevičius](http://www.xml.lt/Blog/2009/01/21/XML+to+JSON).
 You can also use [XSLTJSON Lite](xsltjson-lite) to transform XML to JSONML.

 ## Credits